nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## # A tibble: 200 x 4
 ##       id date       code  text
 ##    <dbl> <date>     <chr> <chr>
-##  1   232 2016-09-08 HAU   Toronto's Medical Officer of Health has upgraded the …
+##  1   232 2016-09-08 HAU   Toronto's Medical Officer of Health has upgraded the ~
-##  2   231 2016-09-07 HAE   Toronto's Medical Officer of Health has continued the…
+##  2   231 2016-09-07 HAE   Toronto's Medical Officer of Health has continued the~
-##  3   230 2016-09-06 HA    Toronto's Medical Officer of Health has issued a Heat…
+##  3   230 2016-09-06 HA    Toronto's Medical Officer of Health has issued a Heat~
-##  4   228 2016-08-13 EHAE  Toronto's Medical Officer of Health has continued the…
+##  4   228 2016-08-13 EHAE  Toronto's Medical Officer of Health has continued the~
-##  5   227 2016-08-12 EHAE  Toronto's Medical Officer of Health has continued the…
+##  5   227 2016-08-12 EHAE  Toronto's Medical Officer of Health has continued the~
-##  6   226 2016-08-11 HAU   Toronto's Medical Officer of Health has upgraded the …
+##  6   226 2016-08-11 HAU   Toronto's Medical Officer of Health has upgraded the ~
-##  7   225 2016-08-10 HAE   Toronto's Medical Officer of Health has continued the…
+##  7   225 2016-08-10 HAE   Toronto's Medical Officer of Health has continued the~
-##  8   224 2016-08-09 HA    Toronto's Medical Officer of Health has issued a Heat…
+##  8   224 2016-08-09 HA    Toronto's Medical Officer of Health has issued a Heat~
-##  9   222 2016-08-05 HAE   Toronto's Medical Officer of Health has continued the…
+##  9   222 2016-08-05 HAE   Toronto's Medical Officer of Health has continued the~
-## 10   221 2016-08-04 HA    Toronto's Medical Officer of Health has issued a Heat…
+## 10   221 2016-08-04 HA    Toronto's Medical Officer of Health has issued a Heat~
-## # … with 190 more rows
+## # ... with 190 more rows
 ```